code-423n4/2023-03-canto-identity/README.md

 ## Scoping Details
 ```
 - If you have a public code repo, please share it here:
-- How many contracts are in scope?:
+- How many contracts are in scope?:   5
-- Total SLoC for these contracts?:
+- Total SLoC for these contracts?:  687
-- How many external imports are there?:
+- How many external imports are there?: 14
-- How many separate interfaces and struct definitions are there for the contracts within scope?:
+- How many separate interfaces and struct definitions are there for the contracts within scope?:  1
-- Does most of your code generally use composition or inheritance?:
+- Does most of your code generally use composition or inheritance?:   Inheritance
-- How many external calls?:
+- How many external calls?:   5
-- What is the overall line coverage percentage provided by your tests?:
+- What is the overall line coverage percentage provided by your tests?:  100
-- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:
+- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?: true
-- Please describe required context:
+- Please describe required context:   Understanding Canto Identity Protocol (which was previously audited) is helpful, as these are subprotocols for it.
+But it is not strictly required
-- Does it use an oracle?:
+- Does it use an oracle?:  No
 - Does the token conform to the ERC20 standard?:
-- Are there any novel or unique curve logic or mathematical models?:
+- Are there any novel or unique curve logic or mathematical models?: No
-- Does it use a timelock function?:
+- Does it use a timelock function?: No
-- Is it an NFT?:
+- Is it an NFT?: Yes
-- Does it have an AMM?:
+- Does it have an AMM?:   No
-- Is it a fork of a popular project?:
+- Is it a fork of a popular project?:  false
-- Does it use rollups?:
+- Does it use rollups?:   false
-- Is it multi-chain?:
+- Is it multi-chain?:  false
-- Does it use a side-chain?:
+- Does it use a side-chain?: false
 ```

 # Tests